Wynne man pleads guilty in federal court to child porn charge

 "He admitted to having child pornography on his phone but stated it was downloaded a long time ago and has not been downloaded recently," she said.

-After accepting Taylor's plea to the single count of child pornography possession contained in the plea agreement, she dismissed the remainder of the indictment against him.
+After accepting Taylor's plea, Baker dismissed the remainder of the indictment against him.
 At the request of Taylor's attorney, Assistant Federal Public Defender Latrece Gray, Baker allowed Taylor to remain free on pre-trial release until a sentencing date can be set following completion of a pre-sentence report by the U.S. Probation Office.

+"We have a letter from his employer," Gray said.
+"He has a job.
+His parents are here in the courtroom.
+He's got two small children that he's trying to spend as much time with as possible."

+"Is the government willing to stipulate by clear and convincing evidence that Mr. Taylor is not a danger to the community or others and that he is not likely to flee?"
+Baker asked Hinojosa.